Vityacv/fearservmod/README.md

 PreventNoclip - prevents player to go through solid objects (walls for example)

 SyncObjects - synchronize all objects on map for all players (bottles, boxes, etc)

-PreventSpecialMsg - avoid use of special msgid (OBEJCT_MESSAGE) which allows hacks to get weapons/ammo/health etc.

 BotsMP - AI fix for custom user maps